A systematic investigation of learnability from single child linguistic input: Results

 Following \citeA{wang2023finding}, we tested models' sensitivity to linguistic knowledge such as subject-verb agreement on the Zorro test suite \cite{huebner2021babyberta}.
 This test suite evaluates 13 grammatical phenomena on 23 tests, each containing 2000 minimal sentence pairs.
 To avoid out-of-vocabulary words, \citeA{wang2023finding} filtered out all minimal pairs containing tokens outside of their SAYCam-S vocabulary, left with 15 tests, each containing fewer than 700 pairs.
 In this work, we regenerated Zorro based on the original linguistic templates and the intersected vocabulary of our 5 datasets, resulting in a full 23 tests.\footnote{The regenerated Zorro test suite can be found in \url{ https://github.com/wwt17/Zorro}.}

 \textbf{Test accuracy.} From Table~\ref{tab:zorro_acc}, we can see average Zorro test accuracies over 3 different random seeds are consistent among 3 single-child datasets (Sarah, Ellie, and SAYCam-S), nearly all of which reached over 65\% correct (chance is 50\%).
-Among all single-child-directed datasets, the Sarah dataset trained models with the best Zorro accuracy in all model architectures except LSTM (2-layer).
-Comparatively, across all 5 datasets studied, models trained on the Wikipedia dataset exhibit the lowest Zorro accuracy, while those trained on the CHILDES dataset achieve the highest.
+Among all single-child-directed datasets, the Sarah dataset trained models with the best Zorro accuracy in all model architectures except the LSTM (2-layer).
+Comparatively, across all 5 datasets studied, models trained on the Wikipedia dataset exhibit the lowest Zorro accuracy,\footnote{As an example, models trained on the Wikipedia dataset perform the worst on the test for ``argument structure dropped argument'' (as shown in Figure~1, row 1, plot 3), where models are tested on sentences pair such as ``the purple bear gave her./give her the purple bear.''
+Since the Wikipedia training dataset does not contain sentences that start with the word ``give'', models yield a high perplexity score on this token and make incorrect judgments.} while those trained on the CHILDES dataset achieve the highest.
 Furthermore, for each specific linguistic test, models trained on single child datasets give consistent performances as seen in Figure~\ref{fig:Zorro_plot}.
-The first row illustrates four linguistic tests where most models trained on single-child datasets perform well, whereas the second row shows models perform poorly on the subject-verb agreement phenomenon.\footnote{A complete plot for model performances on all tests can be found in \url{https://github.com/yuluqinn/single-child-robustness}.}
+The first row illustrates four linguistic tests where most models trained on single-child datasets perform well, whereas the second row shows models perform poorly on subject-verb agreement.\footnote{A complete plot for model performances on all tests can be found in \url{https://github.com/yuluqinn/single-child-robustness}.}

 In particular, all models trained on child-directed datasets exhibit high performance on the ``quantifiers--existential there'' test and perform near chance levels on the ``subject-verb agreement--across relative clause'' test, which aligns to \citeA{wang2023finding} conclusion from previous evaluations.
 As a comparison, models trained on CHILDES achieve higher test accuracy than models trained on other datasets, yet there is a noticeable variance in their accuracy as shown in the bottom right plot of Figure~\ref{fig:Zorro_plot}.
 This variability underscores the challenge of mastering the syntactic knowledge required for subject-verb agreement tests, despite the more enriched linguistic context CHILDES provides.
 More generally, the CHILDES corpus, which is much larger than other datasets, also yielded the best performance in many other tests.